uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 console.log(getGreeting(myName, (name) => `Hello ${name}`));
 ```

-Note how we no longer need to type-annotate `name` in the anonymous function - TypeScript has automatically inferred it to be of type `string`.
+Note how we no longer need to explicitly specify the type of `name` in the anonymous function - TypeScript has automatically inferred it to be of type `string`.